 - Plant a tree: Tell your child that the air they breathe is oxygen.
 Then blow their mind by explaining that trees help us by producing oxygen.
 That will make them want to plant trees whenever they can.

 Keep At ItCaring about the environment is a work in progress.
 All of the lessons you’re teaching may not sink in immediately, but remember, you’re not running a sprint -- you’re in a marathon.
 Given enough time, lessons, and conversations, your child is bound to have a healthy respect for the planet someday.

 About the Author

-Jenny Silverstone is the mother of two, and an editor for the parenting blog Mom Loves Best.
+Jenny Silverstone is the mother of two, a writer at Studyclerk, and an editor for the parenting blog Mom Loves Best.
 Jenny is passionate about sustainable living methods and raising awareness for environmental protection and preservation in our current and future generations.